NathanDuran/CAMS-Dialogue-Annotation/README.md

 ### TODO
 - practice
 - generate valid user list
+- Check Corpora - set default ap and da utt labels to not be empty string?
+- put in check for labelled state in javascript?
+- Fix alignment of clear utt button (make a new icon?)
 ### Example JSON Format
 The following is an example of the JSON format
 ```json